Little Ellen: International broadcast

 In Canada, the series premiered on Treehouse TV and StackTV on October 1, 2021.
 The series premiered on Cartoonito in Latin America on December 1, 2021, as part of its launch.
 The series premiered on Boomerang in Portugal on June 20, 2022, as part of its Cartoonito block.
 The series was going to premiere on Cartoonito in the UK and Ireland on July 4, 2022, but it was pulled before it aired.

 Cancellation

-On August 3, 2022, the series was canceled leaving the third season and a completed fourth season unreleased.
-The series was removed from HBO Max's streaming library on August 18, 2022.
+On August 3, 2022, the series was canceled leaving both the third and the completed fourth season unreleased.
+The reason for the sudden cancellation was not disclosed to the public.
+The series was eventually removed from HBO Max's streaming library permanently two weeks later on August 18, 2022.